foundata/guidelines/oci-container-image-guide.md

 This guide covers Linux application and service images built from Containerfiles, including intermediate stages that affect the final artifact.

+It is foundata's release policy for public container images, and it binds its toolset deliberately: ConClear, Buildah, Podman, Skopeo, Hadolint, Trivy, Cosign, Quay and the public Sigstore transparency log are requirements, not examples.
+Another organization can adopt the guide and the toolset as a whole with its own source repositories, Quay organization and repositories; where the text names foundata, the adopting organization takes its place.
+Tool-neutral or provider-neutral variants are not a goal.

 **The following are explicitly out of scope:**

 - Windows containers.
+- Private images.
+Their transparency and disclosure rules differ from the public rules stated here and are not defined by this guide.
 - GitHub container actions.
 - Docker compatibility testing and Docker-specific build extensions.
 - Orchestrator-specific deployment policy except where it verifies the image